clerk/javascript/.changeset/cool-chairs-swim.md

 "@clerk/astro": patch
 ---

-Add support for Google One Tap as an Astro or React UI Component.
+Add an Astro component and a React UI Component for Google One Tap.